As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 Leftovers, done right, can easily be made into delicious, wholesome and healthy treats.

-- 2 cups left over chicken meat (mostly white, but we don't stress if a piece or two of dark gets in there)
+- 2 cups leftover chicken other poultry meat, finely diced (mostly white, but we don't stress if a piece or two of dark meat gets in there)

 - 2 leftover baked sweet potatoes

-- 1 1/2 to 2 cups potato flour (or dehydrated mashed potato) or gluten free baking mix
+- 1 1/2 to 2 cups gluten-free baking mix or flour

-- up to 1/4 cup LFLS (low fat, low sodium) onion- free chicken stock
+- up to 1/4 cup low fat, low sodium onion-free chicken stock

 - 1/2 teaspoon baking soda